OpenDataDevOps/minus/README.md

 2. `http://localhost:8080` in your host computer browser brings up the Apache-served pages from your minus guest vm.
 3. `http://localhost:8111` in your host computer browser brings up the Tomcat-served pages from your minus guest vm.

+# What's Installed

+- Apache2 web server and index.html page stub, so you can start serving web pages.
+- Java and Tomcat, so don't need to figure out how to install Java.
+- Drake (a kind of make for data), so you can define reproducable data preparation sequences.

 # Other Commands

 * `vagrant halt` stops the minus guest vm.
 * `vagrant reload` re-runs the configuration (and applies changes in the vagrant manifest) to the minus guest vm without re-establishing the base box.
 * `vagrant destroy` blows away the minus guest vm and let's you start all over again.
 Just.
 Like.
 That!